HEDIS® Tip Sheet

 Measure Description

-Percentage of Members 18-75 years of age with diabetes (DM), types 1 and 2, whose hemoglobin A1C (HbA1c) fell into these levels during the current year:
+Percentage of Members 18-75 years of age with diabetes (DM), types 1 and 2, whose most recent glycemic status (hemoglobin A1c [HbA1c] or glucose management indicator [GMI]) was at the following levels during the measurement year: :

 Icon of a check mark and a document